top of page

 48" X 60"

-In this time warp piece Dowell paints herself with a young man who worked the tobacco fields on the same land she did - but more than 100 years apart.
-Dowell Worked to help support her family.
-Carroll worked to earn money to purchase his father's freedom (his father was enslaved on a neighboring farm).
-Both Dowell and Carroll would go on to earn PhDs.
+In this time warp piece Dowell paints herself with a young man who worked the tobacco fields on the same land she did – but more than 100 years apart.
+The young man represents Dr. Nathanial Carroll who worked on the Dowell farm in the 1850’s to earn money to purchase his father’s freedom who was enslaved at a neighboring farm.
+Both Carroll and Dowell would go on to earn Ph.Ds., despite having come up through vastly different circumstances and times in history.

 Dr. Margaret Dowell (2022) and Dr. Nathanial Carroll (circa 1850's)